mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/prerequisites/index.md

   - Zone name that contains [ESXi hosts][vmware-esxi-hosts] for your cluster's nodes

-  - Datastore name for the disk to be used for the VMs in the cluster
+  - Datastore name for the shared storage resource to be used for the VMs in the cluster.

+    - Use of PersistentVolumes in your cluster depends on Cloud Native Storage (CNS), available in vSphere v6.7.x with Update 3 and later versions.
+CNS depends on this shared Datastore's configuration.

   - Folder name